Why can’t you have it all?

 Shouldn’t the ultimate goal be click-throughs that achieve a conversion goal?

 When done right, SEO content is engaging.
-You can have Google page 1 ranking and convert visitors into buying customers.
+You can have organic rankings and convert visitors into buying customers.

 You don’t have to choose one or the other.